-By the 600s AD, even though Buddhism remained popular in East Asia, many people in India had begun to go back to Hinduism.
+By the 600s AD, even though Buddhism was still popular in China and Japan, many people in India started to turn back to Hinduism.
 They still remembered the Buddha, but he became just one of many Hindu gods to them.
-Jainism continued, but among a small group of people in India.
+Jainism kept going, but only a small group of people in India stuck with it.
 Another small group of people in north-western India were Parsis - Persian Zoroastrians - who moved to India from Iran about 700 AD when most people in Iran converted to Islam.

-In the 1100s AD, Indian people also began to convert to Islam under a series of conquests by Muslim people from the north.
+In the 1100s AD, Indian people also began to convert to Islam as Muslim people from the north conquered India.
 Islam demanded that people give up worshipping any god but Allah, and so many people did give up their old Hindu gods at this time.
 But many people, especially in southern India, also stayed Hindus.
+Most Jains kept on being Jains.
 And the Parsees in north-western India stayed Zoroastrians, even though the Muslims tried to get them to convert to Islam.